rohaquinlop/complexipy/README.md

     return inner
 ```

-The cognitive complexity of the file is 1, and the output of the command
+The cognitive complexity of the file is 1.

+#### From the CLI
+The output of the command
 `complexipy path/to/file.py` will be:

 ```txt